maelletc/xmas-of-things/cth/README.md

 ### Speakers
 - **City Song**
   - Plays a default Christmas tune when Santa arrives.
-  - Optional: Select specific songs or upload custom tracks via the website.
   - Triggers based on actions (e.g., Santa's arrival).
+  - We'll have a set of default songs stored in a SD and we receive the ID of the song to play.

 ### Display
 - **City Billboard**
   - Displays messages when Santa arrives or based on custom input from the website.
-  - Supports festive or user-defined text.
+  - The messages will be a set of default messages and we receive the ID of the message to display.

 ## Data Requirements

 ### Input Data
 - **Billboard Message**
-  - Custom text from the web interface.
+  - ID of the message to be displayed.
 - **Song Selection**
-  - Default, action-specific, or custom songs.
+  - Default, action-specific (with the ID of the song to play).
 - **Control Commands**
   - On/Off states for lights, Christmas tree movement, and ferris wheel.